New York State Historic Markers: History of operations

 During the early period of the historic markers (1926–1939), the State Historian [SED] dispersed applications throughout the state to be reviewed and approved.
 The State then paid for the casting of the markers and planned their installation.
 Records of these markers were kept, and are available from the State Archives.

-During the 1960s–1970s, installation of historic markers was encouraged at county and town level, SED approval was necessary.
-While during this time no state funding was available, private funds were forced to be raised.
+During the 1960s–1970s, installation of historic markers was encouraged at the county and town levels, SED approval was necessary.
+Since no state funding was available during this period, private funds had to be obtained.
 Signs were required to be cast at the Walton East Branch Foundry; this was the only place that had the molds for the markers already cast.
 The foundry required a letter from the state notifying them of the approval before production of the sign would begin.
-This insured no markers would be created without the States approval.
+This ensured no markers would be created without the State's approval.

-Throughout the 1980s, restrictions of the SED mandate cause the process to be revised.
-Today you must supply fact sheets to the field so that it may be entered into the data base of county listings of existing markers.
+Throughout the 1980s, restrictions imposed by the SED mandate caused the process to be revised.
+In the 21st century you must supply fact sheets to the field so that the marker may be entered into the data base of county listings of existing markers.
 Still today there is much interest in erecting new markers and replacing old ones.
 Grants such as those given out by the William G. Pomeroy Foundation provide funding for new markers.

 The foundry supplies as many as 75–100 orders a year.
-Unless erected on state land permission to erect a marker is no longer required.
+Unless erected on state land, permission to erect a marker is no longer required.
 Thus the current data base lacks some markers erected after the 1970s.

 William G. Pomeroy Foundation

-The William G. Pomeroy Foundation is private foundation that promotes the importance of local historic preservation and the roles markers play in all towns across the state of New York.
+The William G. Pomeroy Foundation is a private foundation that promotes the importance of local historic preservation and the roles markers play in all towns across the state of New York.
 These markers can provide much-needed economic assistance to small towns and villages where the markers are erected.
-As of 2024. the program recognizes historic people, places and things from 1683 to 1925 by providing grants to build new historic markers.
+As of 2024, the program recognizes historic people, places and events from 1683 to 1925 by providing grants to build new historic markers.

 The Foundation unveiled its Historic Roadside Marker Program in 2006 to place markers in towns and villages within Onondaga County.
 In 2010, the program grew to other New York counties, including Cayuga County, Cortland County, Madison County, and Oswego County, as possible grant recipients.
 The next year the program expanded to include Erie County and Genesee County.
 In April 2012 the program began including all municipalities and not-for-profit organizations as eligible grant recipients.
-As of November 2024, the William G. Pomeroy Foundation reported funding over 1,100 historic markers all 62 New York counties.
+As of November 2024, the William G. Pomeroy Foundation reported funding over 1,100 historic markers in all 62 New York counties.
+In later years their program extended to other U.S. States and funded several thousands of markers.